 Over the past few years, we have had some incredible accomplishments.
-We owe our supporters, our volunteers, our sponsors for helping create ‘Good Times for a Great Cause.’
+We owe our sponsors, supporters, and our volunteers for helping us create ‘Good Times for a Great Cause.’
 We are proud of the support we have been able to give to the following wonderful charities.

 Special Olympics Florida is truly an amazing organization.
 Interested in learning more about them?

 Check out these facts:

 The mission of Special Olympics Florida is to provide year-round sports training and competition to children and adults with intellectual disabilities, at no cost to the athlete or their caregiver, as a means to achieve physical fitness, self-esteem, socialization skills, and the life skills necessary to be a productive, respected and contributing members of their communities.

 200 million people have an intellectual disability, making it the largest disability group worldwide.